Bengal Cat: Banned in the Netherlands? Personality, Price, and Rules

 Anyone considering buying a Bengal cat should be well prepared.
 These cats are beautiful, rare, and popular—but they’re also feisty and expensive.
 You usually buy a Bengal kitten from a certified Bengal cattery.
 Make sure the kitten is an F5 or later generation: only those are legal and suitable as pet cats.
 A reputable breeder will always provide a pedigree, vaccination record, and contract.

-The price of a Bengal cat ranges on average between €1,000 and €1,800, depending on color, pattern, and pedigree.
+The price of a Bengal cat ranges on average from €1,000 to €1,800, depending on color, pattern, and pedigree.
 A white Bengal or snow Bengal is often more expensive because of its unique coat pattern.
-Don’t forget about additional costs: food, toys, insurance, and—if you really don’t feel like scooping the litter box every day—a self-cleaning litter box like the Poopy Nano 2 saves you a ton of time and keeps your home fresh.
+Don’t forget about additional costs: food, toys, insurance, and—if you really don’t feel like scooping the litter box every day—a self-cleaning litter box like the Poopy Nova Pro.
+It saves you a ton of time and keeps your home fresh.
 This is especially handy for active breeds like the Bengal, which use their litter box more often.
 Want to know more?

 Be careful when buying a kitten.
 Young Bengals are often especially energetic and unpredictable.
 They grow into muscular, large cats with a leopard-like appearance.
 So make sure your home is set up for this: climbing opportunities, sturdy furniture, and—above all—plenty of mental stimulation are a must.
 Are you thinking, “Yes, I want a kitten that’s truly unique?”
 Then the Bengal might just be your perfect match—as long as you know what you’re getting into.